 Join us as we celebrate the Year of the Unidyne with a special “prime time” webinar, focusing on the history of this classic microphone!

 This year marks the 75th anniversary of the Shure Model 55.
 Introduced in 1939 and still manufactured today, the Model 55 was the first unidirectional microphone using a single dynamic element.
 On January 31, 2014, the Institute of Electrical and Electronics Eengineers honored the Unidyne Microphone with its 137th Milestone Award.
 Michael Pettersen, Shure’s Director of Product Technical Support and Company Historian, will provide an overview of the Unidyne’s unique position in the history of 20th century broadcast, politics, and entertainment; the prototype mic elements that led to the final Unidyne element; plus the amazing story of Ben Bauer, the 24 year old immigrant from the Ukraine, who invented the Unidyne and earned his first of over 100 patents for audio technology.
 Rare photos and documents from the Shure Archive will be presented throughout this webinar.

-UPDATE – This event has already occurred.
-See archived webinar below:
+This event has already occurred.
+You can view the archived webinar below:

 Happy learning!View archives of our webinars at your convenience on shure.com